-Do you need a Federal Employer Identification Number (EIN)?
+Do you need an Employer Identification Number (EIN)?

-A Federal Employer Identification Number, often referred to as an EIN or FEIN, is a unique number issued by the Internal Revenue Service (IRS) to identify a business.
+An Employer Identification Number, or EIN, is a federal tax ID number issued by the Internal Revenue Service (IRS) to identify businesses and other entities for tax purposes.

 You will need an EIN if you: